 I find it abhorrent that a citizen convicted of rape, manslaughter or murder can receive the same penalty as someone convicted of marijuana possession.
 Unless drug and law enforcement officials can provide a credible link between marijuana possession and criminal conduct then it is fair to conclude that we are treating this as a matter of irrational fear.

-The fact is, while some marijuana suppliers may have criminal intent, the most prominent incidences of crime in Grenada include domestic violence, pre-meditated murder and manslaughter, rape and sexual harassment, housebreaking and stealing, and paredial larceny.
-Non-violent drug offenses should never carry the same penalty as violent offenses, and the Grenadian taxpayer shouldn’t have to foot the bill to accommodate a prisoner whose crime of marijuana possession is incongruent with the sentence they receive in a court of law.
+The fact is, while some marijuana suppliers may have criminal intent, the most prominent incidences of crime in Grenada include domestic violence, premeditated murder and manslaughter, rape and sexual harassment, housebreaking and stealing, and praedial larceny.
+Nonviolent drug offences should never carry the same penalty as violent offences, and the Grenadian taxpayer shouldn’t have to foot the bill to accommodate a prisoner whose crime of marijuana possession is incongruent with the sentence they receive in a court of law.

 This is not to suggest that decriminalization should open the floodgates to lack of regulation or enforcement.
 We should have the capacity to enforce the consumption of marijuana in line with current regulations surrounding the sale and consumption of alcohol and tobacco.

 It is very possible that in the last decade, law enforcement officials in Grenada destroyed more than US$100 million worth of cannabis trees, and wasted resources, which should have been diverted in the fight against domestic violence, and other violent crime.
 It is also very possible, that the marijuana growers could have had the opportunity to diversify and profit from cultivating marijuana plants for medicinal and recreational purposes.t